Ventexx/pyCardShuffle/README.md

 ### Build Desktop App

-To package the desktop app:
+If you want to package the desktop app yourself instead of downloading a prebuilt release:

 ```bash
 # Linux / macOS